Cuéntame cómo pasó: Mercedes

+Inés

 Inés, after breaking up with her lifelong boyfriend, travels to London with Nieves.
-There she falls in love with Mike (William Miller) and she decides not to come back.
-When they break up, she returns and she starts an acting career with the help of Eugenio (Pere Ponce), the new San Genaro parish's young priest.
+There she falls in love with Mike and she decides not to come back.
+When they break up, she returns and she starts an acting career with the help of Eugenio, the new San Genaro parish's young priest.
 When Mike appears in Madrid looking for her, she decides to follow him to Ibiza to live in a hippie commune.
 Antonio and Mercedes try by all means to take her back but she doesn't return until she becomes disillusioned with her life there.
 Back in Madrid she helps Eugenio with the social events in the parish.
 They spend so much time together that they finally fall in love.
 Eugenio undergoes secularization and they get married.
 Inés continues with her acting career and she is wrongly linked with a member of the terrorist group ETA for which she is arrested and imprisoned.
 When released, whilst awaiting court and pregnant, she decides to escape to France with Eugenio, where their son Antonio Oriol is born and where they break up.
 Later she moves to Argentina with Oriol.
 She is able to return to Spain after the amnesty is promulgated.
 Once in Madrid she gets into La Movida Madrileña nightlife scene and becomes addicted to drugs, while Oriol lives with Eugenio in Cuenca.
 When the family becomes aware of her addiction, they take her to Sagrillas and help her to get clean.
 After this, her acting career starts to take off, having the leading role in several movies and stage plays.
 When Eugenio dies in a car accident, Inés takes Oriol to live with her.
 In the family winery she helps Antonio with the foreign orders.
-She has a relationship with Marcos (Carlos Cuevas) for some time.
+She has a relationship with Marcos for some time.
 After many years apart, she runs into Mike and they end up getting married.
+She strengthens her career by teaching theater and directing stage plays.